manute/booking-insights/README.md

-# booking-insights-
+# booking-insights

-### This is a challenge for an event - not for a real use-case
+## This is a challenge for a training meetup event of DDD
-### It is an DDD training challenge, with caveats due to the lang and my thoughts:
+### It is a DDD training challenge with caveats due to the lang used and my thoughts:
-  - I am not doibg a pure DDD as in golang you can skip some of the verbosisty of some aspects of that i.e Java (it does not make any sense all thte folders/subfolders here)
+  - I am not doing a pure DDD due to golang as the lang.
+So some of the verbosisty of tedious aspects of the DDD, i.e Java, all the folders needed and huge project skeleton -  (it does not make any sense in my opinion)
   - The domain and infrastructure are the main folders for the internal's app
-  - infrastructure/ for all the external connections, in this case http, but it also could have DB, events, etc
+  - infrastructure/ for all the external connections, in this case http, but it also could have DB, events, etc - and only comunicate to domain via services
   - domain/ for the model that the ubuquitous lang decided internally, in this case mine :)

 Represents the booking's insights for an apartnmnet.